 Incident communication between ServiceNow and PagerDuty is bi-directional.
 This allows you to trigger, reassign, resolve, use Incident Workflows, post status updates and set impacted Business Services in either system.
 The following behavior is supported:

-Third party monitoring tool integrations detect an issue and trigger an incident in PagerDuty.
-Responders receive PagerDuty incident notifications and they can acknowledge/resolve via PagerDuty.
+Third-party monitoring tool integrations detect an issue and trigger an incident in PagerDuty.
+Responders receive PagerDuty incident notifications and they can acknowledge and resolve incidents in PagerDuty.
 PagerDuty incidents can automatically create a ServiceNow incident when triggered or manually through the incident details page.
 After a ServiceNow incident and PagerDuty incident are linked, the above actions are kept in sync for the lifecycle of the incident.

 Requirements